sighupio/fury-kubernetes-aws/katalog/ebs-csi-driver/README.md

   namespace: kube-system
 ```

-Refer to the Terraform module [iam-for-ebs-csi-driver](../../modules/iam-for-ebs-csi-driver) to create the IAM role.
+Refer to the Terraform module [iam-for-ebs-csi-driver](../../modules/iam-for-ebs-csi-driver) to create the
+IAM role and the kustomize patches as outputs.

 You can then apply your kustomize project by running the following command: